staltz/staltz.com/_posts/2016-02-09-adapting-controlled-and-uncontrolled-fields.md

 }
 {% endhighlight %}

 Now we have a square peg (Event Stream) for a square hole (assigning values).
-See a [JSBin example](https://jsbin.com/vacuzo/edit?js,output) of this here.
+See a [JSBin example](https://jsbin.com/vacuzo/edit?js,output) of this.